mozsearch/mozsearch/docs/manual-indexing.md

 DOCUMENTATION DISCLAIMER: This content was extracted from [the primary README](../README.md) because it's not something you're likely to want to do and the searchfox developers haven't done the below in a while.
-Please see the section "Testing changes against mozilla-central" there instead.
+Please see the section "Testing changes against firefox-main" there instead.
 If you really want to run things locally, be aware that the current default VM configuration is probably far too limiting and you will want to change it locally so that the VM can use more of your processor cores, more RAM, more